How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 1. Rely on the five senses

-One of the easiest ways to ‘show, not tell’ is to rely on the five senses to describe what is happening in the story.
+One of the easiest ways to ‘show, not tell’ is to use the five senses to describe what is happening.
 This will help your readers use their imagination to visualise the world.

 The five senses include: